-iOS 15: What Parents Need to Know About Apple’s Latest Update
+iOS 15: What Parents Need to Know About The New iOS Update

 iOS 15 has officially been announced!
 Apple released their preview of all the new changes a few days ago, and today is confirming exactly what will be rolling out in the new update, which will become available tomorrow.
 We will keep this blog post updated with any new developments.

-The changes are numerous and we know you’re busy figuring out homework and how to convince your kid that screen-free time is actually fun and about a million other things, so we rounded up the most notable changes.
+The changes in this new IOS update are numerous and we know you’re busy figuring out homework and how to convince your kid that screen-free time is actually fun and about a million other things, so we rounded up the most notable changes.
 Feel free to read all the way through or just navigate directly to the worrisome stuff.

 Public FaceTime links